AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 - FinTrack is fully keyboard-driven.
 Each command is entered on a single line and confirmed with Enter.
 - Commands are **case-sensitive**.
 Use lowercase as shown in this guide (e.g., `add-expense`, not `Add-Expense`).
+- FinTrack supports both commands typed in full as well as aliases.
+To know more about this, click [here](#command-aliases).
 - Parameters use prefixes:
   - `a/` for amount (decimals allowed; for expenses and incomes the amount must be positive, for budgets the amount must be non-negative).
   - `c/` for category (must be from the valid list of categories).